 - Firstly, focal length is focal length.
 14mm is 14mm, 50mm is 50mm.
 A lens’ focal length is a physical measurement, it doesn’t matter what the sensor or film measurements are that it will focus light onto.

-- Next, aperture is aperture. f/1.2 is f/1.2, f/3.5 is f/3.5, etc. Much like focal length, aperture is a physical measurement, it is a ratio (1:2.8 for example) relative to the focal length and, regardless of focal length, will allow the same amount of light through a lens (any lens essentially) at that aperture setting.
+- Next, aperture is aperture. f/1.2 is f/1.2, f/3.5 is f/3.5, etc. Much like focal length, aperture is a physical measurement, it is a ratio (1:2.8 for example) relative to the focal length and, regardless of focal length, will allow the same amount of light through a lens (any lens) at that aperture setting regarding exposure.
 For all intents and purposes, and to not complicate this with minutiae, if you can achieve a shutter speed of 1/100 second at ISO 100 when shooting at f/2.8 in any given condition that meters this as the proper exposure, it doesn’t matter the focal length or sensor size, any focal length on any camera at that aperture will allow for the same exposure settings.

 - Crop factor affects the angle of view as it relates to another format, not the actual focal length.
 (XXmm in “full frame” terms, etc) We’ll call it the Equivalent Angle of View (EAOV).
 Also referred to as Equivalent Field of View (EFOV).